sshine/sshine/README.md

 ### Hi, I'm Simon.

-- 🕸 I have a website at https://simonshine.dk/
+- 🕸 I have a website at https://simonshine.dk/ and a blog at https://dev.to/sshine
 - 🔭 I’m currently working on type-safe blockchain assembler at [evm-opcodes](https://github.com/sshine/evm-opcodes/).
 - 🌱 I’m currently learning 中文 (zhōngwén), psychotherapy, mycology, Haskell.
 - 👯 I’m looking to collaborate on open-source Haskell projects.